 - On-machine payments via credit card reader

 - Admin panel

 - Request assistance

-Because of the budget and time limitations, we needed to simplify the MVP.
+Because of the budget and time limitations, we needed to simplify the MVP in order to enter the power bank sharing market fast.
 This was a challenge, as all these features were necessary for the system to work properly.

 2. No technical documentation for docking stations

 The first challenge we faced was a lack of documentation for the docking stations our client chose.
 Because of this, we needed to resolve all technical challenges with the stations ourselves.

 3. Unequal distribution of power banks across stations